mattbnz/web-matt/content/w/2025-03-31-internetnz-dns-censorship.md

 ### Implications for the future of InternetNZ

-That is both an amazing success, but also a sobering reality check that trying to sustain an organisation of InternetNZ's current and historical nature where charitable good purposes are pursued and funded out of the profits of the DNS registry may no longer be feasible or wise.
+That is both an amazing success, but also a sobering reality check that trying to sustain an organisation of InternetNZ's current and historical nature, where charitable good purposes are pursued and funded out of the profits of the DNS registry may no longer be feasible or wise.

 The country is diverse, and the DNS registry has to be responsive and fair to that diversity of views and perspectives.
 That's a hard task!
 It feels achievable if you accept the above argument that DNS is not the level at which to solve societal issues.
-That is far from a neutral or non-partisan decision and it leaves a lot of problems unaddressed, but like democracy itself, it's the best option we have available.
+That can be a difficult conclusion to accept as it leaves a lot of problems unaddressed, but like democracy itself, it's the best option we have available.

-It's hard to justify making a profit on operating that registry on that basis and forwarding the profit towards charitable purposes if there is no consensus or agreement on what those purposes should be.
+However, it's hard to justify making a profit operating that registry on that basis and forwarding the profit towards charitable purposes if there is no consensus or agreement on what those purposes should be.

 Historically InternetNZ made the tension between these two roles work because the Internet was new and novel enough that there was sufficient common ground in promoting its adoption and use in general that the organisation could unite around that in spite of different perspectives around the more contentious topics.

-Today, with the Internet just another aspect of life in general, I'm not optimistic that sufficient common purposes to unite around can be found, or that the efforts to do so will be worth the effort - particularly if they make it harder to or put at risk achieving consensus on continuing to operate the registry with its current policies.
+Today, with the Internet just another aspect of life in general, I'm not optimistic that sufficient common purposes to unite around can be found, or that the efforts to do so will be worth the effort - particularly if they put the current policies at risk.

 ## Food for thought